mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 Nothing catastrophic happened, but announcing the sale made certain parts of managing the team more difficult.
 I unfortunately need to be a bit vague here to respect the team's privacy.

-I didn't fully understand it until we were in the middle of the sale that the team and I faced different levels of risk.
-To the team, an acquisition meant the potential for the new owner to fire them or change their role in a way that makes them want to leave.
-And job changes are stressful, but everyone worked part-time for hourly pay.
-Nobody was about to take out a mortgage on a new home with the expectation that they'd be working at TinyPilot for the next 20 years.

-But if an employee wanted to interfere with the sale, that could mean scaring away a buyer and slicing $50-100k off the valuation.
+To the team, an acquisition meant the new owner could fire them or drastically change their role.
+If they wanted to interfere with the sale, they could scare off a buyer and slicing $50-100k off the valuation.
 Worse, they could delay the sale and leave me in a position where I'm managing the company, trying to prepare it for sale, and [caring for a newborn](/i-sold-tinypilot/#whats-next) all at the same time.

 I didn't want a bad outcome for anyone, but the worst case for me was significantly worse than the worst case for any other member of the team.

-If I do this again, I'd wait to tell my team about the sale until it's a done deal, but I'd also disclose early on in working together that an acquisition is always a possibility.
+If I do this again, I'd wait to tell my team about the sale until it's a done deal, but I'd also make sure the team knows that an acquisition is always a possibility.
 I'd explain before I even start looking for a buyer that an acquisition might happen, and that the team won't necessarily know it's happening.
-I'd communicate that if an acquisition did happen, I'd be looking for a buyer that aligns with the team's interests, as I did with TinyPilot.
+If it did, I'd prioritize a buyer whose vision aligns with the team's interests, as I did with TinyPilot.

 I don't think this strategy is ideal or fair to everyone, but it feels like the least bad of many flawed options.

 ### Don't catastrophize every setback

-I found the due diligence process quite stressful and exhausting.
-There were so many hoops to jump through and so many approvals to win, so I was constantly worried something would blow up the deal and I'd be left wasting a painful amount of time and money for nothing.

-I made the closing process even more stressful on myself by catastrophizing everything.
-Every time I recognized the potential for something to go awry, I started imagining how bad it would be if it happened.
-I'd think about the bad outcome so much that I'd feel like the bad thing already happened.
+I found the due diligence process quite stressful and exhausting, but I made it even harder on myself by catastrophizing everything.

+Every time there was even a potential obstacle in negotiations, I began ruminating about all the terrible consequences that might occur if it happened.
+I'd ruminate about the bad outcome so much that I'd feel like it already happened, and the deal was dead.

 For example, TinyPilot uses the H.264 video encoding algorithm.
 That algorithm is patented, so before we released it, we had to get a license from the patent holder.
 During due diligence, we discovered that the license terms forbid me from transferring the license in an asset sale.

+I immediately started imagining the worst possible outcome.
+What if the patent holder realizes they can block the sale, and they demand I pay them $100k?
+What if the patent holder just can't be bothered to deal with such a small player, and so they block the sale out of sheer indifference?

-I immediately started worrying that the patent owner would refuse to grant the new owner the same license or otherwise take too long and blow up the deal.
-But then a day after I told the buyer about the license, they had already heard back from the patent owner and the wheels were in motion for a new license.
-I tore my hair out for nothing.
+I imagined all the negative scenarios all day and into the night.
+And then the next morning, the buyer emailed to say they'd already heard back from the patent owner and the wheels were in motion for a new license.
+Everything had been easy peasy, and I'd freaked out based on zero evidence there was any problem at all.

 If I sell a company in the future, I hope to worry less about potential disasters.
 I need to remember to sleep on things and see how they feel in the morning.

 ### Reveal vendors earlier, but put tighter restrictions in LOI

 Another founder advised me to withhold the names of TinyPilot's critical vendors until after the deal closed.
-They argued that you can force the buyer to sign something to say they can't use the information if the deal falls through, but it's hard as the seller to enforce that on small-scale deals.
+They explained that you can force the buyer to sign something to say they can't use the information if the deal falls through, but it's hard to enforce that on small-scale deals.
 The only way to protect the information is to not share it at all.

 I withheld the names of my vendors, but I wouldn't do it again.

 As part of due diligence, I had to share the last two years of TinyPilot's bank statements.
-TinyPilot's vendor's names appeared frequently in its bank statements, so I had to go through a hundred PDFs searching for each vendor's name, manually drawing black rectangles over each appearance, and then rasterizing the PDF to prevent leaks in the metadata.
+Vendor names appeared frequently in our bank statements, so I had to go through a hundred PDFs searching for each vendor's name, manually drawing black rectangles over each appearance, and rasterizing the PDF to prevent leaks in the metadata.

 Weeks later, I sent an inventory report to the buyer and was horrified when he replied, "Who's FooCorp?"

 "FooCorp" (not their real name) was the very web searchable name of TinyPilot's electrical engineering vendor.
-I completely forgot that the report mentioned them, so I didn't redact it before sending.
+I forgot that the report mentioned them, so I didn't redact it before sending.

 And then just a few weeks later, the buyer's bank firmly insisted on seeing vendor names, so I had to reveal everything at that point anyway.

-If I sell a business in the future, my strategy will be to require the buyer to sign a contract at the LOI stage preventing them from acting on insider secrets they learn in due diligence.
-I'd guard more carefully if I was selling to a competitor, but my default would be to trust a contract to discourage bad behavior.
+If I sell a business in the future, my strategy will be to create a contract at that forbids the buyer from acting on insider secrets they learn in due diligence.
+I'd guard more carefully if I was selling to a competitor, but my default would be to rely on the contract to discourage bad behavior.

 Hiding the names of multiple key vendors makes due diligence so much more onerous.
-On top of all the work, missing a single redaction can nullify hours of tedious work.
+On top of all the contortions to withhold information, missing a single redaction can nullify hours of tedious work.

 ### Eliminate inventory from the broker's commission

-My only regret about my broker agreement with Quiet Light was that part of their commission was a percentage of the value of my inventory at the time of the sale.
+My only regret about my broker agreement with Quiet Light was that their commission included the value of TinyPilot's inventory at the time of the sale.

-I didn't realize until I started the sale process with the buyer, but giving the broker a commission on inventory makes no sense.

-First, the value of TinyPilot's inventory could vary by a factor of four depending on where we are in the manufacturing cycle.
+The value of TinyPilot's inventory could vary by a factor of four depending on where we are in the manufacturing cycle.
 Why should I pay the broker $20k if my inventory happens to be high vs. $5k if my inventory is low?

 Worse, I was selling my inventory to the buyer at cost.
 It's not like the broker can negotiate a great price on my unsold inventory and earn their commission that way.
 If I have $100k in inventory, I actually only receive $90k for it after paying the broker their commission, so it's a pure loss for me.

 That said, I got lucky, and the deal closed when TinyPilot's inventory was at the ideal level for the sale.
-On closing day, we were a couple of weeks from placing my next order for the subsequent eight months.
+On closing day, we were a couple of weeks from placing our next manufacturing order for the subsequent eight months.
 That was perfect because we were low but not so low that the new buyer was coming in understocked.
-On top of that, there's some wiggle room in how to calculate the inventory for the broker fee, and Quiet Light calculated it in a way that was especially generous to me.
+On top of that, there's wiggle room in calculating inventory value for the broker fee, and Quiet Light calculated it in a way that was especially generous to me.

 Still, the broker fee on inventory was one more layer that stressed me out around closing time.
-If the deal had stretched out another month, it could have cost me $10k in additional broker fees on inventory.
+If the deal had stretched out another month, I'd have lost $10k on additional broker fees for the inventory.

 If I do this again, I'll push the broker to eliminate inventory from the fee, even if it means giving them a higher percentage of the sale price.

 ### Assume from the start that nothing written is private

 Part of TinyPilot's sale included all of TinyPilot's emails.
-This seemed reasonable and standard to me, as a lot of institutional knowledge is buried in old emails.
+This seemed reasonable, as a lot of institutional knowledge is buried in old emails.

 As I started thinking more about the sale, I realized that some of my email would be complicated to hand over.
 What if my employees had said something personal and private to me an email?

-As a fictional example, imagine an employee said in an email, "Ever since my father died, I've been struggling with anxiety and depression, and I've been feeling unproductive."
+As a fictional example, imagine I had an email from an employee that said, "Ever since my father died, I've been struggling with anxiety and depression, and I've been feeling unproductive."
 If someone shared something like that with me, it would be with me, Michael their human co-worker with whom they have a trusting relationship, not Michael, the corporate owner of TinyPilot's email assets.
 It felt strange and cold to sell that email to the new buyer.

 Fortunately, I worked out an agreement between the buyer and the team that before closing, anyone could flag private, personal emails, and I'd purge them before closing.